whitecube/nova-page/README.md

 #### `Page::get($attribute, $callback = null)`

 Returns a defined field's value.
 Optionally, you can provide a callback `Closure` that will be applied to the returned value.

+#### `Page::find($name)`

+Returns a previously loaded page template.

 ### Dependency Injection